Rights and Responsibilities of Unmarried Parents

 How does the court decide custody if the parents don’t agree?

 If the parties don’t agree on custody, the court must decide.
 The court looks at the following 12 factors to decide what is in the best interests of the child.
 The 12 factors are:

 - The child’s physical, emotional, cultural, spiritual, and other needs.
 How does the parents’ plans for the child affect these needs and the child’s development?

-- Does the child have any special medical, mental health, or educational issues that need special parenting arrangements or access to services?
+- Does the child have any special medical, mental health, developmental disability, or educational issues that need special parenting arrangements or access to services?